 For general information on nutrition and metabolism, I recommend Introduction to Nutrition and Metabolism (Paperback) by David A Bender, Sen. Lecturer in Biochemistry, UCL.

-A good website for enzyme structures is http://www.ebi.ac.uk/thornton-srv/databases/enzymes/.
+A good site for enzyme structures is https://www.ebi.ac.uk/thornton-srv/databases/enzymes/.

 Here's a searchable version of Biochemistry, by L Stryer.

 It's a bit dry, but of interest is:-

 Food Intake and Starvation Induce Metabolic Changes and

 Phosphatidate Is a Common Intermediate in the Synthesis of Phospholipids and Triacylglycerols.

 Here's a YouTube video of ATP Synthase, which takes a proton gradient and, using a molecular motor-generator, converts ADP + Phosphate into ATP, the energy source that cells use.

 Happy reading and viewing!